firefly-iii/docs/docs/docs/how-to/data-importer/how-to-configure.md

 The `VANITY_URL` is rarely used outside of Docker containers.
 It contains the URL of Firefly III as you see it in your address bar.
 This is often not the same as the `FIREFLY_III_URL`.

 The `FIREFLY_III_URL` is optional.
-If you don't set it, the data importer will simply ask for the URL.
+If you don't set it, the data importer will ask for the URL.
 If you do not set it, the `VANITY_URL` will be ignored.

 !!! warning "Docker and 127.0.0.1"
     Docker cannot connect to a Firefly III installation using `http://localhost` or `http://127.0.0.1` because this address refers to the Docker container itself, and not Firefly III.